rueedlinger/ev3dev-python-robot/Readme.md

 Build the Robot as described in my Blog Post _'Programming LEGO MINDSTORMS EV3 with Python and ev3dev'_ http://to.predict.ch/hacking/2016/12/02/lego-mindstorms-with-python.html or follow the "Educator Vehicle" instruction from robotsquare http://robotsquare.com/2013/10/01/education-ev3-45544-instruction/

+Make sure that the motors are connected to the following ouput pins:

 - Right motor (EV3 large motor) -> Output pin A
 - Left motor (EV3 large motor) -> Output pin B

+Some of the examples may require the follwoing sensors:

-- Ultrasonic sensor -> Input pin 1
+- Ultrasonic sensor
-- Gyro sensor -> Input pin 3
+- Gyro sensor
-- Color sensor -> Input pin 4
+- Color sensor
+- Infrared sensor

+> __Note:__
-All examples uses the [common](common) package.
-To run the following examples you need to copy the _'common'_ package as well.
+> Some examples uses the [common](common) package.
+To run these examples
+> you need to copy the _'common'_ package as well.

+### Plain ev3dev robot

-- [plain_ev3dev_robot](plain_ev3dev_robot) - is as simple example for autonomous self driving robot.
+[plain_ev3dev_robot](plain_ev3dev_robot) is as simple example for autonomous self driving robot.
 Copy the example to the EV3 brick an make the _run.py_ script executable.

+The example uses the following sensors:

+- Ultrasonic sensor
+- Color sensor
+- Gyro sensor

+### IR ev3dev robot (Infrared Remote)

+tbd

+### MQQT ev3dev robot

+tbd